Mount Everest expedition

 We recommend that you slow down the intensive physical training about a month before the expedition, it would be a shame to have an accident like a strained muscle in the few weeks before the expedition.
 Then, when you arrive in Nepal, the trek in to base camp will establish a good level of mountain fitness, and then the first weeks climbing up to Camp 1 and Camp 2 will provide necessary acclimatisation and continued fitness.

-Training for Mount Everest
+Training for altitude on a trip to Mount Everest

 There are now commercial facilities available where it is now possible to engage in programmes of simulated altitude exposure.
 These can make some assessment of your own body's susceptibility and response to altitude effects and to provide a programme giving some degree of pre-acclimitisation and "altitude training".

 We will request a full climbing CV and evidence of key summits and a reference from a previous guide or co-climber from a previous expedition or two.
 We would prefer you to have at least one 8000 metre peak on the CV as part of a long and varied climbing history showing a sensible development through the sport.
 Experience of multi day trips at 7000 metres with a high degree of self-sufficiency is acceptable but not only the normal route on Mount Aconcagua which is not challenging enough in terms of personal skill sets.